next-multilingual/next-multilingual/docs/design-decisions.md

 The decentralized model is heavily inspired from [CSS Modules](https://github.com/css-modules/css-modules) which is also supported by Next.js.
 Basically, the whole idea is to make each application responsible to manage their strings which means that adding, updating, or removing strings becomes as easy as changing CSS.
 The main difference of course is that strings can only be changed in their source language and every time they change, they must trigger a localization process.

 This model is not sufficient on its own as a lot of i18n libraries today try to implement it but, on the way, breaks a few best practices (more details below) that can cause quality issues.
-Presuming a good implementation of his model, these are the benefits:
+Presuming a good implementation of this model, these are the benefits:

 - It's easier to manage messages because they live closer to the code.
 Just like any other code, it should be possible to keep only the messages that are used, basically keep both the code and messages clean.
 - By its nature, it should not promote sharing messages across applications.
 If implemented correctly, messages should only apply to local scopes which will avoid translation quality issues.